 Assignment of Academic Mentors

-The academic mentors are assigned before the new students come to Amsterdam.
-We aim at trying to match the interests of the student with the interest and expertise of the mentors.
-However, since we normally do not know the students when we make this assignment, mismatch is not impossible.
+The academic mentors are assigned to new students in July.
+We aim to match the interests of the student with the interests and expertise of a mentor.
+Of course, mismatch is not impossible.
 If a change of mentor seems desirable, students should discuss this openly with their current mentor or contact Tanja Kassenaar.